Niels-Be/node-bluez/README.md

 Custom Agents and Profiles can be implemented by extending Agent / Profile base classes.
 Then use `bluez.registerAgent(agent, capability)` and `bluez.registerProfile(profile, options)` to activate them.

+#### Permissions

+Make sure the user that is running the node process has the necessary permissions for Bluetooth and System-DBus.
+- on some Systems there is a `bluetooth` group.
+- also check AppArmor and Polkit permissions.

 #### Examples

 Have a look at the [examples](examples) for more detailed usage information.

+#### Tested with

+- Bluez 5.50 Ubuntu 18.04
+- Bluez 5.53 Ubuntu 20.04
+- Bluez 5.48 Debian Stretch
+- Bluez 5.50 Debian Buster
+- Bluez 5.54 Debian Sid

+Older Bluez version should work, but might miss some functions.
+However I can not recommend using GATT with Bluez < 5.48.

 ## Migration